 You may associate transitioning with leaving relaxers behind, but the method can also involve returning to your natural hair from any texture-altering process.
-This includes heat damage, or heat training as some women call it.
+For some, this includes heat damage, or heat training as some women call it.
 It can also involve leaving texturizers behind, including those sneaky "manageability" products that don't always advertise being chemical-laden.
 Once you decide you want to return to your all-natural mane, you're ditching any product that permanently changes the natural structure of your hair cuticle.
 Some women include color as an altering substance, but most hair color won't change your texture at all, and only in severe instances does it damage the hair.

 The short answer is "no" if you're trying to move to all-natural hair.
 Unfortunately, some brands market texturizers as if they're natural products, making women believe there are no texture-altering chemicals in the kit.
 Whenever you see a product claiming to improve manageability or loosen curls, proceed with caution.
 Chances are, whether it calls itself a texturizer or not, your texture will be affected by the questionable ingredients.
 Texturizers do contain chemicals and will set you back on your natural journey.

 You might feel limited in the number of hairstyles you can create while transitioning.
 In the beginning, it won't be as difficult, but as your mane grows and you have more new growth competing with your previously straightened locks, it gets more challenging to find styles that work with both textures.
-No one said you have to change your style every day or even every week.
-It's a good idea to find a handful of hairdos that you can create (or count on your stylist to do), preferably low-maintenance, protective looks.
-These types of styles place less stress on your hair, leading to less breakage.

 It happens.
 Some women try their hardest to go back to natural hair, but for one reason or another, decide to return to relaxing (or continual straightening with thermal tools).
 Although natural hair really is for everyone -- because your hair as it grows from your scalp should be acceptable -- not everyone can embrace her texture.
 If being natural is something you really wanted but you just couldn't figure out how to make it work for you, try not to let anyone make you feel bad about your decision to go back to straightened locks.
 Besides, you may be able to return to natural hair at some point in the future, when your lifestyle and circumstances are different.